IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 InvestmentUp         Upper bound of investment decision                                                                                   p.u.
 ===================  ===================================================================================================================  ======

-Initial and final node are the nodes where the transmission line starts and ends, respectively.
+The initial and final nodes are where the transmission line starts and ends.
 They must be different.

-If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, it is substituted by the TTC in the code.
+If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, the TTC substitutes it in the code.
 Internally, all the TTC and TTCBck values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

-Those pipelines with fixed cost >0  are considered candidate and can be installed or not.
+Those pipelines with fixed costs>0  are considered candidates and can be installed.

-If lower and upper bounds of investment decisions are very close (with a difference <1e-3) to 0 or 1 are converted into 0 and 1.
+If the lower and upper bounds of investment decisions are very close (with a difference <1e-3) to 0 or 1, they are converted into 0 and 1.

 Flow-Based Market Coupling Method
 =================================

-This input file is specifically introduced for allowing the use of the flow-based market coupling method.
+This input file is introduced explicitly to allow the flow-based market coupling method.
 If they are not available, the model runs with the DCOPF method.

 ===================================  ==========================================
 File                                 Description